 Jorge Otero-Pailos is a New York-based artist and preservation architect best known for making monumental casts of historically charged buildings.
 Drawing from his formal training in architecture and preservation, Otero-Pailos’ art practice deals with memory, culture, and transitions, and invites the viewer to consider buildings and functional objects as powerful agents of change.
 Many of his artworks are made by preserving parts of monuments deemed insignificant by others, whether it be dust or entire building parts.

 Watershed Moment is a multi-disciplinary art installation that involves the interplay of monumental cast-latex curtains, changing lights, and the sound of six different New York State bodies of water.
-The exhibition will reopen to the public in its full form from May 28th through September 26th, 2021.
+The exhibition will reopen to the public in its full form from mid-summer through September 26th, 2021.
 Visitors may enter at any time and stay for any length of time.
 For those wishing to experience the full interplay of the piece, entry on the hour or half-hour is recommended.
 Watershed Moment lasts for 20 minutes with a five-minute period of quiet and contemplation at both the beginning and end.
-During the Fall Preview, social distancing will be maintained by a gallery attendant stationed in the building.
+Social distancing will be maintained by a gallery attendant stationed in the building.

 Entry to Watershed Moment and the swimming pool building is free.
 However, those entering Lyndhurst by car are required to either purchase a daily grounds pass or landscape tour to gain access to the property.